Lipiu/compile-script/README.md

-# run script for c and c++ files
+# compile script for c and c++ files

-A basic run script in bash that compiles c and c++ code when run.
+A basic compile script in bash that compiles c and c++ code when run.
 Also, the program will display a message if the file was compiled successfully or not.